The club circuit is a players circuit, a time to be seen and be recognized when the time is right with college coaches and evaluators watching.

 ■ Zion Griffin, Hinsdale South

 Quite a bit has changed for the unheralded Griffin since last year.
 The 6-5 junior was an unknown a year ago but burst on the scene this past high school season.
 He put up 17.3 points and 8.2 rebounds for a team that won a West Suburban Gold title.
-Now the athletic Griffin with a lively body heads to the club circuit as a City/Suburban Hoops Report top 20 prospect in the Class of 2018.
+And he certainly caught the eye of the City/Suburban Hoops Report.
+Now the athletic Griffin with a lively body heads to the club circuit as a City/Suburban Hoops Report top 15 prospect in the Class of 2018.
+Throw in the fact he may have one of the highest ceilings in the class and mid-programs should be on him now, not later.
+But this talented and athletic player has received very little interest from college coaches up to this point.

 Class of 2019